ArnoSaine/is/README.md

 > ⚠️ The code for other variants is included in the bundle, even if it's not rendered.
 Consider lazy loading if the code for the variant gets large.

-> ℹ️ In the browser, `location.hostname` is a constant, and `location.hostname === "example.com" && <p>This appears only on example.com</p>` could be everything we need.
-We might still use the `is` pattern for consistency and for server-side actions and loaders.
+> ℹ️ In the browser, `location.hostname` is a constant, and `location.hostname === "example.com" && <p>This appears only on example.com</p>` could be all you need.
+You might still choose to use the `<Is>` component for consistency and for server-side actions and loaders.

 `./is.ts`: